fluid-project/infusion/README.md

 ####--name####

-__value__: "custom prefix" (String)
+__value__: "custom suffix" (String)
 _only available to custom packages_

-By default, custom packages are given a name with the form _custom-infusion-<version>.zip_ and the concatenated js file is called _custom-infusion.js_.
+By default, custom packages are given a name with the form _infusion-custom-<version>.zip_ and the concatenated js file is called _infusion-custom.js_.
 By supplying the `--name` option, you can replace "custom" with any other valid string you like.

-    grunt custom --name="myPackage"    # this produces myPackage-infusion.js
+    grunt custom --name="myPackage"    # this produces infusion-myPackage.js

 ###Modules###